Contents

 - A well tested and regularly rehearsed plan

-What are the Golden Rules of Crisis Communication?
+The Golden Rules of Crisis Communication

 - Proactivity: It’s important to always be on the front foot, both in preparing for a potential crisis and in managing one that is in play.
 Always be working to get ahead of the situation.